mm80843/T3.5/docs/Benef/PBN__Benef_633.md

 # __Improved asset value__

-## Name of the Benefit

-Implementing effective ventilation systems in commercial properties can increase the perceived safety and attractiveness of the property to tenants and customers, leading to higher occupancy rates and rental income.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in social distancing measures would benefit from the increased value and demand for their properties.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_678.md)